1oginov/gulp-json-bundler/README.md

 }
 ```

-So you can access to the needed value using dot notation, `catalog.catalogItem.headline` for example.
+So you can get needed value using dot notation, `catalog.catalogItem.headline` for example.